-Mind Meitheal is a recent development in Deirdre O'Mahony's practice and started at X-PO in October 2011.
-The process uses the cultural resonance of the Irish word “Meitheal” - the practice of rural collectivity, as a generative catalyst for locally-based think-tanks to animate discursive and imaginative, active participation within diverse groups around specific issues in rural areas.
+Mind Meitheal is a process used by Deirdre O'Mahony that began in X-PO in October 2011.
+The process uses the cultural resonance of the Irish word “Meitheal” - the practice of rural collectivity, as a catalyst for locally-based think-tanks to animate discursive and imaginative, active participation within diverse groups around specific issues in rural areas.
 Common Agricultural Policy reforms and new rural development policies are driving change at an unprecedented rate in rural Ireland, adding to the wider economic and social stresses- mass emigration of young people, diminished services, lack of public transport, etc. This is a key transitional moment and the Mind Meitheal process reflects on how these changes are playing out in rural Ireland.